scikit-learn/enhancement_proposals/slep014/proposal.rst

     pipe.fit(X, y)

-Interally, ``StandardScaler.fit_transform`` will operate on a ndarray and wrap the ndarray into a ``DataFrame`` as a return value.
-This is will be piped into ``LogisticRegression.fit`` which calls ``check_array`` on the ``DataFrame``, which may lead to a memory copy in a future version of ``pandas``.
+Interally, ``StandardScaler.fit_transform`` will operate on a ndarray and wrap the ndarray into a DataFrame as a return value.
+This is will be piped into ``LogisticRegression.fit`` which calls ``check_array`` on the DataFrame, which may lead to a memory copy in a future version of ``pandas``.
 This leads to unnecessary overhead from piping the data from one estimator to another.